-What follows is the calculated isotope pattern for the NCl3 unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula NCl3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.

 - R.T.
 Sanderson in Chemical Periodicity, Reinhold, New York, USA, 1960.